Window air conditioner buying guide: What you need to know before you buy

 You Buying Guides How to Choose the Best Window Air Conditioner Buying Guides Portable Air Conditioner Buying Guide Window Air Conditioner Installation Renter-Friendly Window Air Conditioners When temperatures go up, make sure you’re equipped with a powerful window air conditioner.

 A window unit air conditioner cools the air from outside to provide fresh air inside your home.
 Explore models with unique features like window venting so you can feel good about the air you’re breathing.
+A quiet window air conditioner is a great way to cool your home without disrupting your sleep or other activities.

 oleus takes a completely different approach, and it’s refreshingly simple.
 The brand’s Over The Window Sill Air Conditioner slips over the window sill like a horse saddle, making installation crazy-simple and extremely safe.